christoph-lechner/wiki-eventstreamer/README.md

 * [Python program](streamreader/) to store the wikimedia event stream.
 In my case this program is running on a separate machine (and there using a dedicated user account).
 * For downloading the stored information from the wikimedia event stream:
   * Python Program for transferring the files can be found [here](https://github.com/christoph-lechner/wiki-eventstreamer-transfer)
-  * Apache Airflow DAGs for importing and merging the data in the files into the PostgresQL database are [here](import_and_merge/airflow_dags/)
+  * Apache Airflow DAGs (directed acyclic graphs) for importing and merging the data in the files into the PostgresQL database are [here](import_and_merge/airflow_dags/)
 * To visualize (or otherwise process) the information contained in the database
   * Streamlit-based plotting solution can be found [here](sl/)
   * To make this Streamlit-based plotting solution available via HTTPS, a reverse proxy using Apache2 was set up.
 It also does user authentication.
 For a few configuration details, see [here](doc/apache2_revproxy/)